mnot/I-D/for-the-users/draft.md

 so on, the IETF's mission is to "build a better human society" {{RFC3935}} and -- on the Internet -- society is composed of what we call "end users."

-By "end users", we mean non-technical users whose activities our protocols are designed to support.
+By "end users," we mean non-technical users whose activities our protocols are designed to support.
 Thus, the end user of a protocol to manage routers is not a router administrator; it is the people using the network that the router operates within.